terralang/terra/docs/getting-started.md

 ### Quotes ###

 A quote allows you to generate a single Terra expression or statement outside of a Terra function.
 They are frequently used in combination with escapes to generate code.
-Quotes create the individual expressions and escapes are used stitch them together.
+Quotes create the individual expressions and escapes are used to stitch them together.

 	function addone(a)
 		--return quotation that